johannes-qvarford/ptcg/README.md

 ## Roadmap

+Was going to scrape Bulbapedia for PTCG cards and packs, but the PokemonTCG project seems much nicer to use.
+Will start by using the API, and maybe move towards bundling the data in the app instead at a later time.

-* Scrape Bulbapedia for base set.
+* ~~Scrape Bulbapedia for base set.~~
-* Package scraped data for web app.
+* ~~Package scraped data for web app.~~
 * Open packs.
 * View album.
 * Login for single user.